 Next to the hotbeds is a coldframe, whitewashed to reflect heat, looking much like coldframes do now.
 Its function hasn't changed: to start seedlings and keep plants from freezing.
 Glass bell jars, also called cloches, dot the garden, but it's too warm to need them.
 Bell jars were primarily used in the winter months to protect artichoke, cauliflower, and other seedlings.
 Still sold today, they work just as well and don't cost much more—back then, they had to be imported from England, costing the exorbitant equivalent of about $25 each.

-Related: How To Use Row Cover To Extend Your Season
+Related: How To Use Row Cover To Extend Your Growing Season

 It's the paper frames that most surprise me.
 Cypress hoops snake down a row that in spring held melons ("the Snickers bar of the 18th century," says Greene).
 Paper treated with linseed oil was glued to the frame.
 Under these hoops, melons stayed warm and dry.
 In other areas, neat lines of seedlings are covered with cobwebby cheesecloth to let sun in but keep bugs out.

 This garden is tended organically—the only option in Colonial times.
 But the settlers had one up on us: Many of the most troublesome insects we battle in our vegetable gardens today are not native, and in the 18th century they hadn't yet arrived in America.
 Although striped cucumber beetles, squash-vine borers, and cabbage loopers were here, and plum curculio besieged fruit trees, many crops grew pest-free.
 Insects such as imported cabbage worms, flea beetles, slugs, and snails hadn't yet crossed the pond.
 It would be years before the Colorado potato beetle and the Mexican bean beetle hitchhiked their way to Virginia.